|By Chelsey Levingston, Dayton Daily News, Ohio|

 "I can tell you this without hesitation.
 If there's a problem or an issue on a ride, the park shuts it down," Speigel said.
 "They're not going to operate something that's knowingly unsafe."

 Vartorella said his inspectors focus more on finding operational violations, caused by human error, at amusement parks or rides throughout the state.
 The office typically avoids issuing fines unless an inspector has found repeat violations.
-Violation fines range from $200 to $5,000.
+Violation fines range from

 "We do like small businesses here.
 The governor likes small businesses here," Vartorella said.
 "We work with companies rather than to just sit there and ding them for doing bad things."